- The Royal ParksHQ

 Overturn the cycling ban in Bushy Park (Duke's Head Passage).
 Read the petition for details.

-Give us back our cycle path! started this petition with a single signature, and now has 1,573 supporters.
-Start a petition today to change something you care about.
+Give us back our cycle path! started this petition with a single signature, and won with 1,589 supporters.
+Start a petition to change something you care about.